JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 * `id` is the absolute ID of the project, the same ID you'll see in browser address bar if you navigate to this project
 * `parentId` is the absolute ID of a parent project where this project is attached
 * `uuid` is some unique sequence of characters.
 The `uuid` is a unique identifier which associates a project, build configuration or VCS root with its data.
 If the `uuid` is changed, then the data is lost.
 The only way to restore the data is to revert the `uuid` to the original value.
 On the other hand, the `id` of an entity can be changed freely, if the `uuid` remains the same.
 This is the main difference of the non-portable DSL format from portable.
-The portable format does not require specifying the `uuid`, but if it happened so that a build configuration lost its history (e.g. on changing build configuration external id) you can reattach the history to the build configuration using the __Attach build history__ option from the __Actions__ menu.
+The portable format does not require specifying the `uuid`, but if it happened so that a build configuration lost its history (for example, on changing build configuration external id) you can reattach the history to the build configuration using the __Attach build history__ option from the __Actions__ menu.
 See [details](#Restoring+Build+History+After+ID+Change).

 <note>